Skip to Main Content Skip to Footer Toggle Navigation Menu

 Primary Documentation: Student’s Self-report

-AHEAD states: The student is a vital source of information regarding how he or she may be “functionally limited by impairment.”xi A student’s narrative of his or her experience of disability, barriers, and effective and ineffective accommodations is an important tool which, when structured by interview or questionnaire and interpreted, may be sufficient for establishing disability and a need for accommodation.
+AHEAD states: The student is a vital source of information regarding how they may be “functionally limited by impairment.”xi A student’s narrative of their experience of disability, barriers, and effective and ineffective accommodations is an important tool which, when structured by interview or questionnaire and interpreted, may be sufficient for establishing disability and a need for accommodation.
 If the nexus between the disability and need for accommodation is not clear:

 Secondary documentation: Information From External or Third Parties